 When bodywork is practiced at the level of body-mind therapy and is thus paired with therapeutic precision, its benefits are manifold:

 o Profound relaxation and the overall effect of making you feel good and genuinely comfortable in your own skin.

-o Can be used in the care of the elderly, as well as in treating newborns and infants alike.
+o It can be used in the care of the elderly, as well as in treating newborns and infants alike.

-o Can assist athletes in training to gain more flexibility and provide specific treatments that are required after competition, or when needed for sports injuries.
+o It can assist athletes in training to gain more flexibility and provide specific treatments that are required after a competition, or when needed for sports injuries.

 o When practiced by a truly skillful and compassionate therapist, psychological imbalances can be brought into balance and at times even severe imbalances and trauma can be dealt with.
 This last form of application, however, takes a more in-depth training and much on the job experience.

 From some of the above descriptions, which stress the precise use of anatomy knowledge, one might begin to surmise that bodymind therapy is similar to physiotherapy.
 In actual fact, it is quite different.
 Physiotherapy, like its relative allopathic medicine, treats the body rather mechanically.